WICG/file-handling/explainer.md

 }
 ```

 An application could then choose how to handle the files it was launched with.
-We recommend saving the file handle to disk and creating a url to address the launched file.
-This way a user can navigate back to a file they had open.
+For example, it could save the file handle to disk and create a url to address the launched file.
+This would allow users to navigate back to a file.

 ```js
 // In graphr.com/open-files